-We recently hosted family at our house for a get-together and I decided that the dinner table needed a little pizzaz (ok maybe. a lot).
+Last year we hosted family at our house for the holidays and I decided that the dinner table needed a little pizzaz (ok maybe a lot).
 In true-to-myself fashion, I had a big vision and it involved lots of greenery from our yard.

 I am always looking for a way to create an “experience.”
 Since the bungalow in the fall/wintertime is such a lovely place full of seasonal delights, this was a fun way to combine all of the things I love about our yard in one place.

 Finding inspiration from the greenery in our yard for the tablescape

 The changing of the season brings on many botanic cycles ending and beginning.
 In the fall, pinecones and pecans sprinkle the ground, the pomegranate and citrus are ripening, and the Myrtle is bursting with fragrant leaves and blue berries.

 My goal was to create a dreamy tablescape and suspended install using the elements from our bountiful yard.
 We have a tall pergola that I used to my advantage.

 I had a vision and A LOT of greenery to work with, so I got to work, setting the display up several days before the event.
 I had the time leading up to the dinner off of work, so I had the luxury of taking my time.
 If I was on a shorter timeline, I would have enlisted a few people to help me!